Mimetic Tensor-Vector-Scalar Cosmology: Incorporating Dark Matter, Dark Energy and Stiff Matter: Cosmological Constraints

-We use the CMB data from the latest and final Planck data release \citep{Aghanim:2018eyx}.
-Its contribution in the likelihood analysis is expressed in terms of the compressed form with CMB shift parameters:
+For the CMB data, we use the CMB shift parameters~\citep{Chen:2018dbv}.
+The values of the shift parameters with the corresponding covariant forms are called the CMB distant priors.
+The parameters read:

-where $r_{s}(z)$ is the comoving sound horizon at redshift $z$, and $z_{*}$ is the redshift to the photon-decoupling surface.
-These two CMB shift parameters together with $\omega_{b}=\Omega_{b}h^{2}$ and spectral index of the primordial power spectrum $n_{s}$ can give an efficient summary of CMB data for the dark energy constraints.
+which are based on the Planck data release \citep{Aghanim:2018eyx}. where $r_{s}(z)$ is the comoving sound horizon and $z_{*}$ is the redshift with respect to the photon-decoupling surface.
+The comoving sound horizon is defined as